12 months to 2 years old

 We accomplish that by playing with them in Spanish.

-Research proves that exposure at this stage to a second language is the most beneficial for further learning.
+Research proves that exposure to a second language at this stage is the most beneficial for further learning.
 This level is all about playing with your kids and enjoying activities that you can easily reproduce at home.

 Also, at this level, we encourage kids to repeat at their own pace.